-Basic nested prefab compatibility is done and currently in release.
-However, Odin's serialization does not yet support nesting of Odin-serialized prefab modifications, and a warning is currently shown over disabled GUI for nested Odin-serialized prefab values - IE, at any time where several layers of Odin-serialized modifications might be applied.
+All attributes and editor utilities will always work in nested prefabs, basic nested prefab compatibility is done and currently in release, and you can always use the Odin Serializer to manually serialize individual fields.
+However, Odin serialized data in Odin's SerializedMonoBehaviour does not yet support nesting of Odin-serialized prefab modifications beyond one layer of nesting, and a warning is currently shown over disabled GUI for nested Odin-serialized prefab values - IE, at any time where several layers of Odin-serialized modifications might be applied.
 This is not an easy problem to solve, and it is possible that there is no feasible solution.
 We are working on bringing full nested prefab support to Odin, but we consider this a long-term project with uncertain timelines.

 Unitys Entity Component System

 Unity’s ECS is still in its early stages, but we already have a working Odin Inspector integration, so when the ECS API becomes a little more settled, it won't take us long to let you use Odin Inspector for your ECS data.

 When Unity releases their final editor design overhaul, we’ll be doing a complete overhaul of Odin, we imagine that Odin will likewise transition into a completely different look from how it does now, to match the new style.
 We’ll still need to support the old design, and for this, we’re currently discussing various ways for us to implement a styling system that not only adds toggleable support for the new editor design, but also gives more customisation options to the user and makes drawer creation even more powerful.